Share this

 - Open the adhesive bandage package.
 Remove one of the backing strips, and place it face down in line.

 - The white shipping envelope has a self-sealing flap.
-Remove the paper backing to expose the adhesive strip.
+Remove the paper backing to expose the adhesive strip and set the envelope to the side.

 - Position the lancet on your fingertip, pressing down until it clicks.

-- Squeeze the finger until you have a good drop of blood.
+- Massage or squeeze upward along your hand and finger until you have a good drop of blood.

-- Wipe off the blood with the gauze and apply the bandage.
+- Wipe off the blood with the gauze and apply the bandage to your fingertip.

-- Close the clamshell and put it in the aluminum bag.
-Close the bag with the zipper top, making sure it is sealed securely.
+- Close the sampled Mitra device in its plastic case and put it in the silver specimen bag.
+Close the bag with the zip-lock top, making sure it is sealed securely.

-- Place the aluminum bag in the shipping envelope and seal it.
-Mail it the same day for best results.
+- Place the silver foil specimen bag inside the shipping envelope and seal it.
+Ensure the address label is there.
+Mail the envelope the same day for best results.

-At home sampling with the Mitra Blood Collection Kit is quick and easy, and the fear of someone digging into your arm with a long needle may soon be a thing of the past.
+At home sampling with the Mitra Blood Collection Kit is quick and easy.
+For people participating in clinical trials or research studies, the fear of visiting a lab to have someone poke a needle into your arm may soon be a thing of the past.

 Share this